aljawaid/KanboardCSS/README.md

 Usage
 -------------

-Install the plugin and refresh the page or restart your browser.
+Refresh the page or restart your browser.

 Compatibility